I write from the heart…

 An added extra…

 I’ve been involved with energy-based approaches to health and well-being for a long time and these naturally flow into my books.
-When required, my fictional characters use some of these beautiful ways to help them with their trials and tribulations.
+My fictional characters use some of these to help them with their trials and tribulations.

 I’m wondering how the characters from How to Make Your Heart Sing are getting on, jointly and severally, and whether there might be another good story within this set-up – maybe about creating an alternative community and navigating the twists and turns of close relationships, all the drama and all the happiness of friends living in close proximity.
 Something like that…